alexnguyennz/astro-aws-amplify/packages/astro-aws-amplify/README.md

 ### Static or prerendered pages

-Static or prerendered pages (that are defined with `export const prerender = true` or default for hybrid) will need a rewrite rule.
+Static or prerendered pages (that are defined with `export const prerender = true`, or all pages by default when using `output: "static"`) will need a rewrite rule.

 For example, if you have a static `/about` page, create a rewrite of: